October 23, 2020 / How To

 Chain Making Process

-• Create all your links by forming them with pliers or wrapping around a mandrel
+• Create all your chain links by forming them with pliers or wrapping around a mandrel

 unsoldered silver rings of various sizes for chain making